The Million Token Question: What We Actually Found

 - Structured 1M context outperformed naive 1M context by 68 percent on answer quality in these runs.

-- Retrieval mattered most when irrelevant text dominated the corpus; at 19:1 noise-to-signal, RAG variants more than doubled naive long-context performance.
+- Retrieval helped most when irrelevant text dominated the corpus.
+At 19 to 1 noise to signal, RAG variants more than doubled naive long context performance.

 - Basic BM25 retrieval matched or slightly beat the more complex hybrid setup on this dataset.